GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 #### Verify Transitions
 - After configuring the inputs, the four camera sources should appear in Vectar's source preview monitors.
+    - **NOTE:** It can take up to 2 or 3 minutes for the video to appear in the input's preview windows, please be patient and continue working.
 - Try out all the switcher controls.
     - Click on sources to put them in **Preview** and use the **T-Bar** or **Cut/Auto** buttons to transition them to **Program**.
 This confirms that the streams are correctly ingested and that Vectar is operational.